Boris-Em/BEMSimpleLineGraph/README.md

 ## Requirements

-- Requires iOS 7 or later.
+- Requires iOS 6 or later.
+(The sample project is optimized for iOS 7.)
 - Requires Automatic Reference Counting (ARC).

 ## Installation